constellationz/mashend-ball/README.md

 # namatchi/gamebuilder
 A template for building Rojo projects.
-Designed for partial Rojo management.
+Designed with both partial and full management in mind.

 ### Custom Loader